Pediatric Pharmacometrics

 Postmenstrual age PMA Applied from 0–1 years of chronological age.
 A 33-week, 1-day GA infant who is 10 weeks, 5 days PNA would have a PMA of 43 weeks, 6 days.

 Conceptional age Time between conception and birth.
 Very accurate for in-vitro fertilization.
-Should not be used.

 Methods of determining GA should be clearly stated so that the variability inherent in these estimations can be considered when outcomes are interpreted.
 The convention for calculating GA when the date of conception is known is to add 2 weeks to the conceptional age.
-CGA is PNA reduced by the number of weeks born before 40 weeks of gestation (Equation 1).
+CGA is PNA reduced by the number of weeks born before 40 weeks of gestation ().

 Table 2: Approximate pediatric age groups.
 Neonates = “newborn infants”.